 What’s genuinely worth your time

-Puebla rewards slow walking more than a ticked-off list.
-Here’s the honest ranking.
+Puebla rewards slow walking more than a ticked-off list, but a few things earn their place.
+Here’s the honest ranking, with why and how long each takes.

 Worth it

 • The cathedral and zócalo.
-The main square is the heart of the city and the cathedral’s interior is worth the stop.
-Sit with a coffee and watch the place work.
+The main square is the working heart of the city, and the cathedral’s interior — one of Mexico’s tallest — is worth the stop.
+Sit with a coffee under the portales and watch the place run.
+An hour, more if you linger.

-• Calle de los Sapos and the antiques.
-Browse the antique shops and the weekend market.
+• Calle de los Sapos antiques.
+Browse the antique shops any day; the street market fills in on weekends.
 Good for an unhurried hour whether or not you buy.

-• Talavera and the Barrio del Artista.
-See the tile being made and painted.
-If you buy, look for the certified workshops rather than the cheap souvenir versions.
+• Talavera workshops and the Barrio del Artista.
+Watch the tile and pottery being thrown and painted.
+If you buy, look for a certified taller (Uriarte and Talavera de la Reyna are the known names) rather than the mass-market souvenir versions.
+See arts and crafts.

 Overrated or skippable

-• The Estrella de Puebla ferris wheel.
-Fine for a photo, not worth planning around; the views are of a modern commercial district, not the old city.
+• Estrella de Puebla ferris wheel.
+Fine for a photo, not worth planning around.
+It overlooks a modern commercial district, not the old city.

-• The fort complex at Cinco de Mayo (Los Fuertes).
-Historically significant and pleasant if you have time, but it’s a hike from the centre and light on payoff unless you’re a history buff.
+• Los Fuertes (the Cinco de Mayo fort complex).
+Historically important — this is where the 1862 battle was fought — and pleasant with time to spare, but it’s a hike from the centre and light on payoff unless you’re a history buff.
+The nearby museums draw school groups.

-• Overpriced “colonial dinner shows.”
-Skip them and eat where the food is the point instead.
+• Colonial “dinner shows.”
+Skip the folkloric-show restaurants and eat where the food, not the performance, is the point.

 What a local would tell you

-Do the churches early, before tour groups, and save the eating for last.
-The real attraction here isn’t any single monument — it’s the accumulation of tiled facades, market smells and one great meal after another.
+Do the churches and museums early, before the tour groups and the midday heat, and save the eating for last.
+The real attraction isn’t any single monument — it’s the layering of tiled facades, market smells and one great meal after another.
+Pace yourself and don’t try to see it all in a rush.
+For where those meals should happen, see the food guide; for the pyramid day out, Cholula.